swiftlang/swift-evolution/proposals/0358-build-time-constant-values.md

 As described in the **Enforcement of Non-Failable Initializers**, the key difference to types like `StaticString` that require a literal value is the `@const` attribute's requirement that the exact value be known at compile-time. `StaticString` allows for a runtime selection of multiple compile-time known values.

 ### Placing `@const` on the declaration type
-One altenative to declaring compile-time known values as proposed here with the declaration attribute:
+One alternative to declaring compile-time known values as proposed here with the declaration attribute:

 ```swift
 @const let x = 11